 Groups of violations

 • Psychomotor problems.
-The child suffers from strange tides of feelings that overwhelm him for no reason.
+The child suffers from strange surges of feelings that overwhelm him for no reason.
 For example, a child may complain that he is too scared, although in reality the child is not in danger.
-Anxiety, impressionability and imaginary are well known to children with a violation of the emotional-volitional sphere and behavior that differs from the generally accepted norm.
+Anxiety, impressionability and imaginary behavior are well known to children with a violation of the emotional-volitional sphere and behavior that differs from the generally accepted norm.

 External manifestation